Speaty/Large-Language-Models-Knowledgebase/LLM Benchmarks & Evaluation Metrics/LLM Benchmarks.md

 ## Evaluation Metrics

 ### Similarity Scores
-- [[BLEu]] uses modified n-gram precision to measure how close a generated sentence is to expected output
+- [[BLEU]] uses modified n-gram precision to measure how close a generated sentence is to expected output
 	- Ground Truth in the sense that it requires an expected output so no good on generation but great for translation tasks
 	- Lots of spins offs:
 		- [[ROUGE]] is recall oriented and is better for summarisation tasks